mosra/magnum/README.md

     doxygen

 in root directory (i.e. where `Doxyfile` is).
 Resulting HTML documentation will be in `build/doc/` directory.
+You might need to create `build/` directory if it doesn't exist yet.

 PLUGINS AND EXAMPLES
 ====================